boazbk/tcs/lec_14_PvsNP.md

 The possibility that  $\mathbf{P}=\mathbf{NP}$ is often described as "automating creativity".
 There is something to that analogy, as we often think of a creative solution as one that is hard to discover but that, once the "spark" hits, is easy to verify.
 But there is also an element of hubris to that statement, implying that the most impressive consequence of such an algorithmic breakthrough will be that computers would succeed in doing something that humans already do today.
-In fact, creativity already is to a large extent automated or minimized (e.g., just see how much popular media content is mass-produced), and as in most professions we should expect to see the need for humans diminish with time even if $\mathbf{P}\neq \mathbf{NP}$.

 Nevertheless, artificial intelligence, like many other fields, will clearly be greatly impacted by an efficient 3SAT algorithm.
 For example, it is clearly much easier to find a better Chess-playing algorithm when, given any algorithm $P$, you can find the smallest algorithm $P'$ that plays Chess better than $P$.
 Moreover, as we mentioned above, much of machine learning (and statistical reasoning in general) is about finding "simple" concepts that explain the observed data, and if $\mathbf{NP}=\mathbf{P}$, we could search for such concepts automatically for any notion of "simplicity" we see fit.